Skip to Main Content

 Starting Article

 In this tutorial, our topic is college students' use of social networking sites.
-The starting scholarly article is shown below.
-The citation for this article can be found in a number of library databases and other search tools including 1Search, Academic Search Complete, ERIC, Google Scholar, and Web of Science.
+The starting scholarly article, "College students' social networking experiences on Facebook" is shown below.
+This information about this article can be found in a number of library databases and other search tools including 1Search, Academic Search Complete, Google Scholar, and Web of Science.
+Whatever your topic, the key to finding several good related sources is to find one good topic-relevant starting source.

 Finding Older Articles Using Our Starting Article

 Any reader of a scholarly article can indentify the foundation for that work by looking at the article's References or Works Cited section.
 The items in the References or Works Cited section are also called "cited references" meaning that the author(s) of the article we are looking at cited these references in his or her own article because of their importance and relevance to the topic.
-Cited references are always older than the current article so we can refer to this as "looking backward."
+Cited references are always older than the current article, so we can refer to this as "looking backward."
 We can look backward beginning with our starting article (pictured below) and identify articles in the References or Works Cited section that we should consider reading given their relevance to our interest in online identity.

-Looking backward into the References section of the starting scholarly article by Tiffany Pempek and her colleagues, we can identify a scholarly article (older, as it was published in 2004) that also addresses online identity, a concept that Pempek and her colleagues discuss.
+Looking backward into the References section of our starting scholarly article by Tiffany Pempek and her colleagues, we can identify a scholarly article (older, as it was published in 2004) that also addresses online identity, a concept that Pempek and her colleagues discuss.
 This older article by S.R.
 Stern addresses online identity in the time before social networking sites became popular and thus provides some historical context and research regarding online identity.
 This older article is providing part of the foundation for the newer research conducted by Tiffany Pempek and her colleagues.

 Looking for Newer Articles Using Online Tools